arduino/docs-content/content/learn/03.programming/10.audio/audio.md

 ---
-title: "Audio basics with Arduino"
+title: "Audio Basics with Arduino"
 description: "Learn how to create tones and even entire songs using an Arduino."
 source:
   [